zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

   **Reason:**

-  Problem during reading (IO operation) of specific static Api definition file.
+  A problem occurred while reading (IO operation) of a specific static Api definition file.

   **Action:**

-  Make sure the file data is not corrupted or in wrong encoding.
+  Ensure the file data is not corrupted or incorrectly encoded.

 - ### ZWEAD702

   Unable to process static Api definition data: '%s'

-  Reason:
+  **Reason:**

-  Problem parsing static Api definition file.
+  A problem occurred while parsing a static Api definition file.

-  Action:
+  **Action:**

-  Review the mentioned static api definition file for errors, refer to specific log message to see what is the exact problem cause:
+  Review the mentioned static api definition file for errors.
+  Refer to the specific log message to see what is the exact problem cause:

-  ServiceId is not defined in the file '%s'.
-The instance will not be created Make sure to specify ServiceId
+  - ServiceId is not defined in the file '%s'.
-  The instanceBaseUrls parameter of %s is not defined.
 The instance will not be created.
-  Make sure to specify InstanceBaseUrl property
+Make sure to specify the ServiceId.
-  The API Catalog UI tile ID %s is invalid.
-The service %s will not have API Catalog UI tile Specify correct catalog title ID
-  One of the instanceBaseUrl of %s is not defined.
+  - The instanceBaseUrls parameter of %s is not defined.
 The instance will not be created.
+Make sure to specify the InstanceBaseUrl property.
+  - The API Catalog UI tile ID %s is invalid.
+The service %s will not have API Catalog UI tile.
+Specify the correct catalog title ID.
-  Make sure to specify InstanceBaseUrl property
+  - One of the instanceBaseUrl of %s is not defined.
+The instance will not be created.
+Make sure to specify the InstanceBaseUrl property.
-  The URL %s does not contain a hostname.
-The instance of %s will not be created Specified URL is malformed.
-Make sure to specify valid URL The URL %s does not contain a port number.
-The instance of %s will not be created Specified URL is missing port number.
-Make sure to specify valid URL The URL %s is malformed.
-The instance of %s will not be created: %s Specified URL is malformed.
-Make sure to specify valid URL The hostname of URL %s is unknown.
-The instance of %s will not be created: %s Specified URL’s hostname is invalid.
-Make sure to specify valid hostname Invalid protocol
+  - The URL %s does not contain a hostname.
+The instance of %s will not be created.
+The specified URL is malformed.
+Make sure to specify valid URL.
+  - The URL %s does not contain a port number.
+The instance of %s will not be created.
+  - The specified URL is missing port number.
+Make sure to specify a valid URL.
+  - The URL %s is malformed.
+The instance of %s will not be created: The Specified URL is malformed.
+Make sure to specify a valid URL.
+  - The hostname of URL %s is unknown.
+The instance of %s will not be created: Thes pecified URL’s hostname is invalid.
+Make sure to specify valid hostname
-  Specified URL’s protocol is invalid.
+  - Invalid protocol.
+The specified URL’s protocol is invalid.
 Make sure to specify valid protocol

 - ### ZWEAD703